brson/stdx/README.md

   environment variable.
-This was a feature of the Rust language and runtime since ancient times, but is now implemented in an external library, and is still the most popular way to log information about what your Rust program is doing.
-[Official].
+This was a feature of the Rust language and runtime since ancient times, but is now implemented in an external library, and is still the most popular way to log information about what your Rust program is.
+Official [rust-lang] crate.

 * [`flate2-0.2.7`](https://crates.io/crates/flate2/0.2.7).
 Basic
   [deflate](https://en.wikipedia.org/wiki/DEFLATE) compression and